Khasi people: Marriage

 The Khasis are, for the most part, monogamous.
-Young men and women are permitted considerable freedom in the choice of mates.
-Potential marriage partners are likely to have been acquainted before betrothal.
+Young men and women are permitted considerable freedom in the choice of partners.
+Potential marriage partners are likely to have met before betrothal.
 Once a man has selected his desired spouse, he reports his choice to his parents.
 They then secure the services of a mediator to make the arrangements with the woman's family (provided that the man's clan agree with his choice).
 The parents of the woman ascertain her wishes and if she agrees to the arrangement her parents check to make certain that the man to be wed is not a member of their clan (since Khasi clans are exogamous, marital partners may not be from the same clan).
 If this is satisfactory then a wedding date is set.

 Divorce is relatively common, with causes ranging from incompatibility to lack of offspring.
 This ceremony traditionally consists of the husband handing the wife 5 cowries or paisa which the wife then hands back to her husband along with 5 of her own.
 The husband then throws these away or gives them to a village elder who throws them away.
 Present-day Khasis divorce through the Indian legal system.